Skip to content

 Curtis Design Group specializes in home architecture and design, creating beautiful and livable spaces tailored to the needs of families and developers.
 They focus on understanding client dreams and site specifics to produce detailed blueprints that reflect those visions.
 The company emphasizes a collaborative approach, ensuring clients are delighted with the final designs before working with builders.
 Their services extend beyond Utah, aiming to create homes that endure and bring joy for generations.

 On April 15, 2026, the architecture firm Curtis Design Group appeared on the leak site of the ransomware group known as dragonforce.
-The company, which creates residential blueprints and detailed home designs for families across Utah and beyond, had internal files exfiltrated during a ransomware attack.
+The company, which creates residential blueprints and detailed home designs for families across Utah and beyond, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that dragonforce listed Curtis Design Group after the firm did not meet the group’s demands.
 The data exposed consists of internal files taken during the intrusion.
 The exact number of people whose information appears in the files remains unknown, and the specific types of documents have not been detailed in available reporting.
 The listing was published on the group’s onion site, which is tracked by ransomware monitoring services such as ransomware.live.